acgetchell/blog/content/posts/designing-a-metropolis-class.md

 three (1,3) simplices plus three (3,1) simplices.
 This is a (2,6) move along with the reverse (6,2) move.

-The bottom move takes two (1,3) simplces and two (3,1) simplices and makes different (1,3) and (3,1) simplices.
+The bottom move takes two (1,3) simplices and two (3,1) simplices and makes different (1,3) and (3,1) simplices.
 This is called a (4,4) move, and it is it's own reverse.